jice-lavocat/wp-admin-social-shares/readme.txt

 = Can I add special social networks metrics? =

-No.
+This will be done in the future releases.

 = I do see the columns, but I don't see any number, what's the problem ? =

 The plugin needs you to have Javascript activated.
 This is how the 'shares' are collected.
 So, if you don't see any number appearing (like those in the screenshot), try to check that your javascript works.

-= Can I contribute to this wonderful plugin? =
+= Can I contribute to this 'wonderful' plugin? =

-Of course.
+Of course and you are welcome.
 If you are a programmer you can fork me on : https://github.com/tanzaho/wp-admin-social-shares

 If you have any recommendations, feel free to use the the 'support' page on Wordpress to submit them (http://wordpress.org/support/plugin/admin-social-shares)